znmiller96/PantryApp/README.md

 # Spring Boot Annotations
-`@AllArgsConstructor` generates a constructor for dependency injection
+`@AllArgsConstructor` generates a constructor of all class variables for dependency injection (ex. `PantryController`)

 `@JsonFormat(pattern="yyyy-MM-dd")` sets format the date will be set at when converted to json sting